gyyang/nn-brain/README.md

 All code can be run quickly (a few minutes) on a laptop CPU.

-Please email me at gyyang.neuro@gmail.com or send issues/pull requests, if you are interested in contributing.
+Please email me at gyyang.neuro@gmail.com or send issues/pull requests, if you have any feedback.
+Thank you!